 So there you have it folks, a nice healthy yet hearty start to the New Year, my vegetarian Scotch broth with kale pistou.
 Hope you enjoy it.

-Looking for more tasty soups to try?
+Looking for more delicious winter soup recipes?
 Then check these out before you go;

 - large pan